Tool-Kit- Pop-up Research Station - Archiving

 How did you handle liability issues?

 We required the property owner to carry general liability insurance.
-Our project manager, Triple Base, also named the City and the individual artists as additionally insured.
+Our project manager, Triple Base, also named the city and the individual artists as insured.
 The City used its own self-insured policy to cover the value of the art if it was damaged or stolen from the storefront.
 The art insurance was valued at $500, and the honorarium was paid to participating artists, even though the work had more excellent monetary value.
 For example, the cost of replacing video equipment would exceed $500.
 The artists were advised to carry their own liability and additional art insurance.

 How much did the extra insurance cost?